ChristophSchmidl/operating-systems-security/assignment-3/README.md

 		 ...

 		```

+		 In the read@plt section we can see that the value to be returned is loaded from an offset of 0x2009b2 from the current %rip (instruction pointer register for 64bit.
+32bit = eip).
+Therefore, the address is 0x201038.
+		 In the system@plt section we can see that the value to be returned is loaded from an offset of 0x2009c2 from the current $rip (instruction pointer register for 64bit.
+32bit = eip).
+Therefore, the address is 0x201028

 * b) In *vuln.c*, a ROP gadget is provided in the function helper.
 	* i) What does the gadget do and what can it be used for?